-It is not common to bring gifts to an initial business meeting, although they will be welcome.
-It is best to avoid anything to expensive.
+Gifts aren't expected, but will be welcomed if given.
+It is best to avoid anything too expensive.
 If invited to a Puerto Rican home, gifts like a bottle of wine, flowers or chocolates are safe choices.
 They are usually opened when received.

-Although Puerto Ricans value equality, the spirit of machismo is still prevalent on the island.
-However, Puerto Rican men are used to seeing women in positions of power and authority.
+Although Puerto Ricans value equality, machismo is still prevalent on the island and women are underrepresented in leadership positions.

 Business culture in Puerto Rico

-When meeting people in a workplace environment for the first time, it is best to address them by their professional title or by Señor or Señora (Mr and Mrs) or Señorita (Miss) followed by their surname.
+When meeting people in a workplace environment for the first time, it is best to address them by their professional title or by Señor (Mr), Señora (Mrs) or Señorita (Miss) followed by their surname.
 Shaking hands is common for both men and women.
-Older people are usually introduced first, and it is common for friends to kiss each other on the cheek.
-Expats should note that Puerto Ricans are demonstrative people, often smiling, standing close and touching.
-Puerto Ricans tend to be direct, and avoid skirting around an issue in order to do so.

-Do be formal at first and don’t use customers’ first names unless invited to do so.
+Do be formal at first and don’t use first names unless invited to do so

 Don't expect business meetings to start on time